A Giant List Of Common Social Fears

 Interacting with customers

 A cashier or bartender may feel awkward having to make small talk with customers.
 Someone working retail may hesitate to approach people on the sales floor and ask them if they need a hand with anything.
-Some jobs also require people to handle angry, complaining, or abusive customers.
-An employee may be expected to adopt a cheery, outgoing persona that doesn't fit them.
+Some jobs also require employees to handle angry, complaining, or abusive customers.
+They may be expected to adopt a cheery, outgoing persona that doesn't fit them.

 This could involve a dedicated sales or fundraising role, or just being expected to upsell customers while working in retail or at a restaurant.
 Especially when making cold calls or canvassing, people grapple with a fear of rejection, and a sense that they're bothering everyone.
 Someone may feel guilty or skeevy about trying to sway people into buying something too.